Updated April 2021:

-Let’s talk about car rentals that you book with points or certificates.
-That could be paying for your rental with Citi Thank You points, Chase Ultimate Rewards points, or American Express Membership Rewards points – or it could be using frequent flyer miles or even free day certificates from your car rental company of choice – i.e. from Hertz #1 Gold.
+Let’s talk about car rentals that you book with points or certificates as well as with credit card points.
+You could be using frequent flyer miles or even free day certificates from your car rental company of choice – i.e. from Hertz #1 Gold.
 Or you might have used your credit card points.

 So you booked a great car for a few days and you get to the counter and your cost is zero.
 And then they ask if you need the supplemental insurance.